 The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of arts (B.A.) in physics.
-This program is designed for students who wishes to pursue secondary teaching opportunities, enroll in a professional programs in the medical or health sciences, or combine an interest in physics with a major or minor in another discipline.
+This program is designed for students who wish to pursue secondary teaching opportunities, enroll in a professional programs in the medical or health sciences, or combine an interest in physics with a major or minor in another discipline.

 Note: In addition to the bachelor of arts (B.A.) in physics, the University offers a bachelor of science (B.S.) in physics.